yokinanya/AIaW/docs/usage/mcp.md

 - Installed [NodeJS](https://nodejs.org/)
 - Installed [Python](https://www.python.org/) and [uv](https://github.com/astral-sh/uv)

-If it is an SSE type MCP server, the above requirements are not required and it can be used on any platform.
+If it is an HTTP/SSE type MCP server, the above requirements are not required and it can be used on any platform.

 ## Install MCP Plugin